gzweigle/open-hybrid-piano/HELP.md

 * The threshold for note could be too low.
 Look at the comments around settings in the settings file and consider making changes.
 * The analog circuitry is very noisy.
 This is probably due to one of the following:
     * bad electrical connections or solder joints.
-    * wrong component installed on board: for example a capacitor has the wrong value.
+    * wrong component installed on board: for example, a capacitor has the wrong value.

 Some notes are quieter or louder than others -
 * Check the sensor spacing to the hammer shanks or dampers.